There are two database fields which are critical for sending SMS messages with Emarsys:

 The 'Mobile SMS Opt-in' field

-When the Emarsys SMS feature is activated, Emarsys automatically creates a Mobile SMS Opt-in field in your account.
+When the Emarsys SMS feature is activated, Emarsys automatically creates the Mobile SMS Opt-in field in your account.
 This field determines whether or not a contact can be sent content via SMS.

 The 'Mobile' field